-This is a question I have helped people answer many times over the years and the answer is yes!
+This is a question I've helped people answer many times over the years and the answer is yes!
 Well from a salespersons point of view the answer is yes.
-From a real world perspective there would have to be more information given.
+From a real world perspective there would have to be more information.
 Do you go on vacation every year?
 Do you stay in one area for a week at a time?
 Would you enjoy staying in four and five resorts that have one and two bedroom luxury suites, swimming pools, tennis courts, and other amenities?
 Do you spend more than $150.00 dollars per night for your room or rooms?

 If the answer to these questions is yes then purchasing a timeshare is for you.
 There are, however, things you might want to consider when you purchase.
 Below is a list of conditions I would want if I were to purchase another week.

 The first condition is it would have to be a fixed week.
 When I first started working in the industry, we only sold fixed weeks.
 Clients would purchase one week a year and that was the week they would vacation.
 A fixed week is more like owning a second home.
 The only time you have to contact the resort was if you were not going to use your week or you were going to exchange it.
 We used to say all you have to do is show up every year with your suitcase and tooth brush and your room will be waiting for you.
 Other conditions are it would have to be a holdiay week and it would have to be a 2 bedroom or larger.

 With fixed weeks the most popular and most expensive weeks are Christmas, New year, Fourth of July, etc. From a developers perspective, the problem with fixed weeks is there are certain times of the year people won't go to specific locations.
 An example of this would be the month of May at a ski resorts.
 Not sure if you snow ski or not, but May in a ski resort is mud season.
 The snow is melting and there isn't anything you can do during that month.